cioccarellia/ksprefs/README.md

 ## Introduction
 <img src="https://raw.githubusercontent.com/cioccarellia/ksprefs/master/extras/dark/png/scheme.png"><br><br>
 KsPrefs (<b>K</b>otlin <b>S</b>hared <b>Pref</b>erences) is a wrapper for the default Android SharedPreferences (_SP_ for short) implementation.<br>
-Its purpuses are to bring security to preference storage through cryptography, to implement an elegant and practical SP API, and to do so with as little overhead as possible.<br>
+Its purposes are to bring security to preference storage through cryptography, to implement an elegant and practical SP API, and to do so with as little overhead as possible.<br>
-Ksprefs can be used as a replacement of direct _SP_ usage, whick lacks both security and practicality, and which even Google is moving away from with [Jetpack DataStore](https://developer.android.com/topic/libraries/architecture/datastore).<br>
+Ksprefs can be used as a replacement of direct _SP_ usage, which lacks both security and practicality, and which even Google is moving away from with [Jetpack DataStore](https://developer.android.com/topic/libraries/architecture/datastore).<br>
 On top of the _SP_ API, KsPrefs extends with numerous features and extra bits which come pre-packed with the library, and can be used to enhance the development experience and productivity.

 ## Basics